joppuyo/searchwp-finnish-base-forms/README.md

 * Node.js server
 * SearchWP 2.5 or later
-* About 1GB or free RAM available
+* About 1GB of free RAM available
 * PHP 5.3

 ## Installation